dmlc/minpy/docs/feature/diff_policy_context.rst

 Policy dispatches operations between NumPy implementation and MXNet implementation.
 Context determines whether MXNet implementation runs on GPU or CPU.
 If the policy sets to ``OnlyNumPyPolicy()``, then MinPy will only use NumPy implementation.
-In this case, context setting will affect MinPy behavior.
+In this case, context setting will not affect MinPy behavior.

 If you have GPU-enabled MXNet installed, add the following settings immediately after MinPy related imports:
 ::